vvgomes/blog/_posts/2017-03-17-javascript-dependency-injection.md

 });
 {% endhighlight %}

 As you can see in the new version of the tests, we're now injecting `fakeFetch` to `createApiClient`.
-That new function acts like a contructor: it builds the namespace and make the injected `fetch` implemantion available to the entire namespace scope.
-Let's wrap the namespace implementation with the constructor function.
+That new function acts like a contructor: it builds the namespace and make the injected `fetch` available to the entire namespace scope.
+Let's make that change to the application code.

 {% highlight javascript %}
 // lib/api.client.js